Shahzaib-S110/AI-Document-Tampering-Detection/README.md

 ## Problem Statement

-Document forgery is a serious issue in financial institutions, government departments, and educational organizations.
-Traditional verification methods cannot reliably detect subtle manipulations such as copy-move attacks, splicing, or pixel-level edits.
-This project aims to build a deep learning-based system capable of identifying manipulated regions in digital documents.
+Document forgery is a big problem in places like banks, government offices, and schools.
+Traditional checking methods often fail to detect small changes, such as copy-move edits, splicing, or tiny pixel-level modifications.
+This project aims to create a deep learning system that can find and highlight the altered parts of digital documents.

 ## Target Audience